-- 1. Moffitt Cancer Center A Phase I Trial of Sorafenib and Bavituximab Plus Stereotactic Body Radiation Therapy for Unresectable Hepatitis C Associated Hepatocellular Carcinoma; - 2.
+- Moffitt Cancer Center A Phase I Trial of Sorafenib and Bavituximab Plus Stereotactic Body Radiation Therapy for Unresectable Hepatitis C Associated Hepatocellular Carcinoma; - 2.
 Massachusetts General Hospital Cancer Center Phase I/II Clinical Trial of Bavituximab with Radiation and Temozolomide for Patients with Newly Diagnosed Glioblastoma; and - 3.
 The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Phase II Study of Pembrolizumab and Bavituximab for Progressive Recurrent/Metastatic Squamous Cell Carcinoma of the Head and Neck.

-While specific timing has not been established, we expect that the first studies will be initiated by early 2017.
+While specific timing has not been established, nor within our control, we expect that the first studies will be initiated over the coming months.

-Bayituximab in Front-Line Rectal Adenocarcinoma IST
+Bavituximab in Front-Line Rectal Adenocarcinoma IST

 This Phase I IST was designed to assess bavituximab in combination with capecitabine and radiation therapy in up to 18 patients with Stage II or III rectal adenocarcinoma.
 The primary endpoint is to determine the safety, feasibility and tolerability with a standard platform of capecitabine and radiation therapy.
 Secondary endpoints include overall response rate and pathological complete response (pCR) rate in patients.
-Patient enrollment was completed in October 2015 and the investigator plans to prepare and submit a manuscript of results by the end of calendar year 2016.
+Patient enrollment was completed in October 2015 and we believe the investigator plans to prepare and submit a manuscript of results.